DrDanielh/UiAbot/docs/src/Overview.rst

 System Overview
 --------------
 The UiAbot was designed with a focus on flexibility and ease of integration, supporting ROS 2, robotic manipulators, and SBCs like Raspberry Pi and NVIDIA Jetson.
 It includes sensors such as cameras, encoders, LiDARs, and IMUs for enhanced perception.
-As shown in Fig. 1, the default setup features an NVIDIA Jetson Nano (1), wheel encoders, a LiDAR (2), and an IMU (3), enabling autonomous navigation.
+As shown in the figure below, the default setup features an NVIDIA Jetson Nano (1), wheel encoders, a LiDAR (2), and an IMU (3), enabling autonomous navigation.
 The chassis (4), inspired by TurtleBot3’s modular 'waffle plate' design, uses four full and two half-waffle plates.
 Structural support comes from the front motor-encoder-gearbox assembly (5) and rear spherical support wheels (6).
 The left side plate (7) contains the power button, battery status indicator, and charging port, while the right side plate (8) includes an emergency stop button for safety.

 .. figure:: fig/uiabot.svg
     :width: 800